disneystreaming/smithy4s/modules/docs/resources/markdown/03-protocols/03-aws/01-aws.md

 ## Note on where to find the AWS specifications

-* SBT : `"com.disneystreaming.smithy" % s"aws-${service_name}-spec" % "@AWS_SPEC_VERSION@"`
+AWS publishes official Smithy model artifacts to Maven Central under the `software.amazon.api.models` group.
+Each service has its own artifact and independent version:

-* Mill : `ivy"com.disneystreaming.smithy:aws-${service_name}-spec:@AWS_SPEC_VERSION@"`
+* SBT : `"software.amazon.api.models" % s"${service_name}" % version`

-The version corresponds to the latest release in this repo: [aws-sdk-smithy-specs](https://github.com/disneystreaming/aws-sdk-smithy-specs).
+* Mill : `ivy"software.amazon.api.models:$service_name:$version"`

-AWS does not publishes the specs to their services to Maven.
-However, The specs in question (that are written in json syntax) can be found in some of the [official SDKs](https://github.com/aws/aws-sdk-js-v3/tree/main/codegen/sdk-codegen/aws-models) published by AWS.
-These `.json files` can be understood by smithy4s, just like `.smithy`, and can be used to generate code.
+The artifacts are sourced from the [aws/api-models-aws](https://github.com/aws/api-models-aws) GitHub repository, which is updated daily.

-The **aws-sdk-smithy-specs** project periodically gathers the specs from the Javascript SDK repo and publishes them to maven central to lower the barrier of entry.
+The `AWS` object provided by the smithy4s plugin contains per-service coordinates as `(name, version)` tuples, so you can write `smithy4sAwsSpecs ++= Seq(AWS.dynamodb)` and the plugin resolves the correct Maven coordinates automatically.

 ## Service summary

-Below you'll find a generated summary of the maven coordinates for the AWS specifications.
-Note that the version of the spec might not be the latest one.
-Refer yourself to [this repo](https://github.com/disneystreaming/aws-sdk-smithy-specs) to get the latest version of the specs.
+Below you'll find a generated summary of the AWS services and their supported protocols.

 ```scala mdoc:passthrough
 smithy4s.aws.docs.AwsServiceList.renderServiceList()